Jerell/jerell.github.io/content/notes/Designing a network.md

   - fluid
   - flow
   - network
-title: Designing a steady state network
+title: Designing a network
 ---

 A flow network is made of components that receive a fluid as input and produce a fluid as output.
-In a steady state network, these can be seen as a directed graph.
+These can be seen as forming a directed graph.
 Each component performs some operation on the incoming fluid to produce an output fluid which is passed on to any downstream components.

 The component operation is impacted by variables which can be defined at multiple levels: Ambient temperature may affect temperature change, so it should be known but not defined at the level of the individual component, but the efficiency of a compressor should be defined at the component level if not given a default by a definition in a broader scope.